montagejs/collectionsjs.com/method/every.md

 ---

-Returns whether any entry in this collection passes a given test.
+Returns whether every entry in this collection passes a given test.

 --- |

 The given callback receives the value for each entry, the key or index, and the collection itself.
-`some` stops visiting entries upon reaching an entry for which the guard returns a truthy value, and returns *true*.
+`every` stops visiting entries upon reaching an entry for which the guard returns a falsy value, and returns *false*.
-Otherwise it will return *false*.
+Otherwise it will return *true*.